 With a generally deep DOF (Depth of Field), the 18-55 f/4-5.6 STM's AF system is not overly challenged to focus accurately.
 Still, this model and all of the other Canon STM lenses I've used to date focus accurately and with decent speed.

 STM utilizes a focus-by-wire or electrical manual focus design (vs. a direct gear-driven system).
-The manual focus ring electronically controls the focus of the lens.
-FTM (Full Time Manual) focusing is supported in AF mode with the camera in One Shot Drive Mode, but the shutter release must be half-pressed for the focus ring to become active.
-Note that FTM does not work if electronic manual focusing is disabled in the camera's menu (if this option is present).
+The easy-turning manual focus ring electronically controls the focus of the lens.
 The lens' switch must be in the "MF" position and the camera meter must be on/awake for conventional manual focusing to be available.

 With electronics driving AF, the rate of focus change caused by the focus ring can be electronically controlled and it can be variable, based on rotation speed.
-That was the case with the 18-135 IS USM and I will not be surprised to see the same again in the 18-55mm f/4-5.6 IS STM.
+That was the case with the 18-135 IS USM and I am not surprised to see the same again in the 18-55mm f/4-5.6 IS STM.
 But, the longer I use these lenses, the less I appreciate this attribute.